-This Agreement shall be effective as of the first day of the Fall Semester 2017, and shall continue in full force and effect for one year from the date of its execution until and including midnight of the day before the beginning of the Fall Semester 2018.
+This Agreement shall be effective as of August 27, 2018, the first day of the Fall Semester 2018, and shall continue in full force and effect for two years from the date of its execution until and including midnight of August 23, 2020, the day before the beginning of the Fall Semester 2020.

-Any amendment, modification, or additi duly signed by the Parties in order to be on to this Agreement must be in writing and effective.
-IN WITNESS WHEREOF, the Parties have month of, 2017. ve hereunto set their hands this day of the Cincinnati State Technical and Community College American Association of University Professors, Cincinnati State Technical and Community College Chapter Mark D. Walton Chairperson, Board of Trustees Pamela S Ecker President Monica J. Posey, Ed.D.
-President Negotiating Teams Robbin Hoopes, J. D. Geoffrey A. Woolf Lawra Baumann
+Any amendment, modification, or addition duly signed by the Parties in order to be eff IN WITNESS WHEREOF, the Parties have month of, 2018. hereunto set their hands this day of the Cincinnati State Technical and Community College American Association of University Professors, Cincinnati State Technical and Community College Chapter Mark D. Walton Chairperson, Board of Trustees Pamela S Ecker President Monica J. Posey, Ed.D.
+President

+Negotiating Teams